dipita-tasnim/javaScript/js_DOM/README.md

-DOM (Document Object Model)\n
+DOM (Document Object Model)

-Accessing, changing HTML codes by javaScript
+Accessing, changing, adding and deleting elements of HTML & CSS by javaScript.